corowne/lorekeeper/README.md

 - **Character Items:** If you installed this extension already, and did so prior to September 10th, 2020, run `php artisan fix-char-item-notifs`.
 - **Comments:** The version included in this branch has been separated from the original package.
 If you installed the prior version of the extension, run `php artisan view:clear` after installation to clear your view caches.

-When ready, run `php artisan migrate`.
+When ready, run `php artisan migrate` and `php artisan add-site-settings`.

 Run `composer update`/`composer install`.
-You may need to include `composer.lock` if you are on a limited hosting plan/composer requires more memory than you can spare.
+You may need to first run `composer update` locally and upload the `composer.lock` file to your site's server if you are on a limited hosting plan/composer requires more memory than you can spare.

-Proceed to any necessary configuration.
+## Configuration

+- Admin account ID.
+Notifications for comments on pages are sent to this account. | Default: 1 | Configured in: Site Settings admin panel

-## Per-Extension Configuration
+### Per-Extension Configuration

 **Stacked Inventories:**
 - The maximum number of items purchaseable at once from a shop (in a single transaction) | Default: 99 | Configured in: config/lorekeeper/settings.php